Approach

 Runbook, walkthrough, 30-day stability window.
 Retainer is optional, never the business model.

-What we do not do
+What I do not do

-The list we keep short on purpose.
+The list I keep short on purpose.

 • Retainers by default